-Whether it hangs from a weeping willow, swing set, or over a river, classic tire swings have always been a summertime essential.
+Whether it hangs from a weeping willow, a backyard swing set, or over a river, classic tire swings have always been a summertime essential.
 Now that the weather is getting warmer nothing sounds better than unwinding in the backyard and for the kids, that means enjoying their backyard playground.

 The builder made an effort to keep this swing safe for kids; there are no chains used and all of the metal parts are hidden inside the tire.
 That means no pinched fingers for the kiddos because they'll just be swinging around with tire and rope.
 The video is extremely easy to follow and includes a step-by-step demonstration.
 Check it out below and give it a try in your own backyard for some guaranteed summer fun.